-English for Architects and landscape architects can be very specific however in any business setting it can also seem like everyone in the office is speaking only with phrasal verbs and idioms.
-To help you build this essential vocabulary, every fortnight I'll update this page with the most common phrasal verbs used by architects and landscape architects in their work.
+English for architects and landscape architects can be very specific however in any business setting it can also seem like everyone in the office is speaking only with phrasal verbs and idioms.
+To help you build this essential vocabulary, every fortnight I'll update this page with the best and most common phrasal verbs used by architects and landscape architects in their work.
 I'll focus on using real-life examples.
 These are listed below in alphabetical order.

 To keep up-to-date with this page as it grows and have access to even more vocabulary sign up to the fortnightly vocabulary builder newsletter.